Shrinks99/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 ---
-title: "Visualizing Data with R and ggplot2"
+title: "Exploring and Visualizing Data with R and ggplot2"
 slug: visualizing-data-with-r-and-ggplot2
 layout: lesson
 collection: lessons